-The options for a day trip from Anchorage was either to go north or south.
 The way north promises Talkeetna, “a historic, frontier town “.
 The way south would lead to Seward and the Harding Ice Field.
 We were afraid the weather would prevent us to see anything in Seward.
+Talkeetna it is!

 Matanuska Glacier is one of those glaciers in Alaska that you can easily drive to.
 You can see it from the highway.
 It’s also one of the few glaciers where you could, if you want, walk right across it, slip, and crack your head.
 And people do.